Sriharan-Thirumurthi/Kovai.co-assessment/README.md

 **Local Route**
-From the Box plot for the spread of passengers in Local Route, we infer that
-- Passenger counts for "Local Route" show an overall steady trend, suggesting stable usage over time
-- In monthly distribution, February month shows the highest usage and January shows the least usage
-- In day of the week, it shows that Saturday and Sunday (weekends) are the days which is least used by the Passengers
+From the Box plot for the spread of passengers in Local Route, we infer that -Passenger counts for "Local Route" show an overall steady trend, suggesting stable usage over time -In monthly distribution, February month shows the highest usage and January shows the least usage -In day of the week, it shows that Saturday and Sunday (weekends) are the days which is least used by the Passengers

 **Light Rail**
 -There is a stable growth in Light rail indicating that the Passengers are started to using Rail system